Managed vs Unmanaged Switches: What is the difference between a managed and unmanaged Network Switch?

 While a managed switch requires some management to get the network working the way you want, an unmanaged switch generally functions without input from you.
 These devices work in their most basic form to facilitate a connection between network components.

-Unmanaged switches are just like adding extra ethernet ports to the network.
-These devices offer a great way to connect additional hardware when you have a limited number of outlets and access points.
-This type of switch is suitable for small office and home usage.
+Unmanaged ethernet switch switches are just like adding extra ethernet ports to the network.
+These devices offer a great way to connect additional hardware when you have limited outlets and access points.
+This type of ethernet switch is suitable for small office and home usage.

-As they don’t allow configuration or need setup, they cannot control traffic passing through the network.
+They don’t allow configuration or need setup, so they cannot control traffic passing through the network.
 This makes them easy to deploy.
-A good example of this type of switch is a surveillance system.
-A camera records the activity and sends it to an unmanaged switch which then passes the data to a managed switch to the more extensive network.
+A good example of this type of unmanaged switch, is a surveillance system.
+A camera records the activity and sends it to an unmanaged switch, which then passes the data to a managed switch to the more extensive network.

 Managed vs Unmanaged Switches – How do They Differ?

-An unmanaged network switch provides a plug-and-play utility to connect devices quickly in a network, whereas a managed switch gives better control over connections.
-However, there are several areas where the two types of network switches differ.
+An unmanaged network switch provides a plug-and-play utility to connect multiple devices more quickly.
+In contrast, a managed switch gives better control over connections.
+However, there are several key differences and areas where the two types of network switches differ.

 Performance

-Unmanaged network switches are plug-and-play devices with built-in QoS services that ensure easy setup and operation.
+Unmanaged network switches are just plug and play back-and-play devices with built-in QoS services that ensure easy setup and operation.
 However, with a managed switch, you can prioritize channels to ensure you receive the optimum performance when needed.

 It also uses protocols like SNMP to analyze the performance of network devices through a comprehensive interface.
-This protocol also allows remotely managing the network and components without any physical intervention.
+This protocol also has remote access capabilities that allow remote management of the network and components without any physical intervention.

 Security

 Unmanaged switches generally have a basic level of security.
-They are secured by making sure there are no vulnerabilities with accessories like a lockable port that protects the device from direct tampering.
+They are secured by ensuring no vulnerabilities with accessories like a lockable port that protects the device from direct tampering.

-On the other hand, managed switches have additional security benefits like the ability to control and monitor the network to protect data and manage threats.
+On the other hand, managed switches have additional security benefits, like simple network management protocol and network admins” ability to control and monitor the network to protect data and manage threats.

-The security features vary between switches, some of the most common being access control lists to prevent unauthorized access, network communication encryption, VLANs for limited network access, and more.
+The security features vary between switches, some of the most common being access control lists to prevent unauthorized access to switch ports, network communication encryption, VLANs for limited network and media access control only, and more advanced features.

 However, it should be noted that managed switches offer much more control over the network, which could be a potential threat.
 This is why a technician with the correct privileges should continually monitor them.